t4d-gmbh/ci-cd-workflows/source/content/embrace_automation/considerations/own_docker.md

     - **All installation and configuration** can be completed during the Docker image creation process.
 - **GitLab** and **GitHub** provide straightforward tools for creating and distributing your own Docker images.
 :::{tip}
-For a detailed examle of this approach, check out [furrer-lab/r-containers](https://github.com/furrer-lab/r-containers).
+For a full-fledged example of this approach, check out [furrer-lab/r-containers](https://github.com/furrer-lab/r-containers).
 :::
 {% endif %}